latrop/sdss_downloader/README.md

     -t, --trim
 Crop (trim) image of galaxy to size given in the fourth column of the input file.
 Result is square FITS file with size 2*r and with galaxy located at the centre of the image.
+Note: to run this option one must have the astropy module installed.
+Try 'pip install astropy' to install it.
+See astropy.org for details.

     -p, --ps
 Download psFields files (if you want to get a PSF data).
 Will be stored into downloads/ps directory.